The Hate You Give Literature Guide

 - Does the topic of this book remind you of anything in your personal life?

-- How does this book fit into our society today?
+- In what ways does this book fit into our society today?

 - How do we make changes in our society?